Skip to content

 avg() Calculate average Data smoothing

-However, almost all aggregation functions that return single values can be used, so the full list of functions is not listed here.
+But almost all aggregation functions that return a single value can be used, so the complete function list is not listed here.

 Default Rollup

-If no Rollup function is explicitly specified, DQL defaults to no Rollup calculation, while PromQL defaults to last, so if you are calculating Prometheus metrics, be sure to understand this difference and manually specify the Rollup function.
+If no Rollup function is explicitly specified, DQL defaults to no Rollup calculation.
+PromQL's default Rollup is last, so if you are calculating Prometheus Metrics, be sure to understand this difference and manually specify the Rollup function.

 Application Examples